hemenez/Holberton-Projects/holberton-system_engineering-devops/README.md

 # holberton-system_engineering-devops
-This project is about learning the shell basics, specifically commands.
+This project follows concepts such as server configuration, web-stack debugging, APIs, networking, scripting, and more.